 1987 - Thanks to John A. Mozzer for this shot he took in January.
 It's with a few other Hollywood vacation views in his album on Jamworks/Smugmug.

 1989 - "$2.00 Always 3 Big Hits."
-The Ritz is running "The Abyss," "When Harry Met Sally" and "Night Game."
-The photo is a find of Ken McIntyre who posted it on Photos of Los Angeles.
+The Ritz was running "The Abyss," "When Harry Met Sally" and "Night Game."
+The photo was a find by Ken McIntyre who shared it with the Photos of Los Angeles private Facebook group.

 1989 - A view from the Billy Smith / Don Lewis album Vanishing Movie Theaters on Flickr.